Alex-Gekas/Alex-Gekas.github.io/docs/writing-samples/concept-guides/geojson-concept-guide.md

 ---

-When you call NWS API endpoints, many responses come back as **GeoJSON** — a JSON-based format for describing shapes like polygons, points, and lines.
+When you call NWS API endpoints, many responses come back as **GeoJSON**—a JSON-based format for describing shapes like polygons, points, and lines.

 If you're not from a GIS background, this concept topic gives you the context you need to understand GeoJSON's structure, purpose, and trade-offs before working with NWS data in your app.

-This isn't a tutorial or reference, but a quick orientation so you can hit the ground running.
+This isn't a tutorial or reference, but a quick orientation so you can hit thfor exampleound running.

 **This page explains:**